-Two nights is great for moving at a more relaxed pace.
+Two nights are great for moving at a more relaxed pace.
 That said, it is wholly possible to take the first ferry from Athens in the morning and return in the evening.

-There are also Saronic Gulf boat tours like this one that depart daily from Athens.
-These tours offer a “whistle stop” tour around several Saronic Gulf islands which are great if you are limited for time.
+There are also Saronic Gulf boat tours like this one that departs daily from Athens.
+These tours offer a “whistle-stop” tour around several Saronic Gulf islands which are great if you are limited for time.
 That said, you should keep in mind that these tours will only provide you with one or two hours to explore Hydra.